vfarcic/vfarcic.github.io/devops23/on-site-workshop.md

 * Load balancing and Service Discovery.

-### Day 4
+### Day 3

-The goal of the 4th day is to deploy a CD service (e.g., Jenkins) and translate previous lessons into CD pipeline
+The goal of the 3rd day is to deploy a CD service (e.g., Jenkins) and translate previous lessons into CD pipeline,logging and monitoring

 * Deploy CD service and agents.
 * Translate previous exercises into a CD pipeline.
 * Automated  proxy configuration.
 * Zero downtime deployment.
 * Defining Logging Strategy.

-### Day 5

-The goal of the 5th day is to set up a monitoring and alerting solution

 * Monitoring and alerting(Introduction and best practices).

+### Day 4
+The goal of the 4th day is to set up a monitoring and alerting solution

 * Introduction to Self-Adapting and Self-Healing System.
 * Instrumenting Services.
 * Notifications to Slack(Alerting Humans).